LangStream/documentation/configuration-resources/messaging/topics.md

     partitions: 4
 ```

-In case you want to increase the number of partitions you have to use the tools of the messaging broker you are using.
+If you want to increase the number of partitions after setting them, you have to use your messaging broker's tools.

 ### **Creation and deletions of topics**